 In fact, according to the American Heart Association, 1 in 3 adults in the USA has high blood pressure.

 My dad had hypertension and took pills all his life and later died of enlarged heart caused by the pills.

 I was diagnosed with high blood pressure in my late 30s.
 Unfortunately, none of the drugs prescribed for me worked to lower my BP.

 Yet they gave me a lot of negative side effects….chronic fatigue, aches and pains, dry mouth, which eventually started affecting my gums.
 (You may want to read this if you have gum issues)

 So, I was like, why should I continue taking these pills?
-They are NOT working… instead they are giving unpleasant side effects!
+They are NOT working… instead, they are giving me unpleasant side effects!
 So I was really frustrated!

 I have always been interested in natural health.
 And yes, my frustration with my BP medications helped push me to further learn more about how to support my health using natural solutions.

 It is important to note that, although you can use essential oils for high blood pressure, this disease is very serious and should not be taken lightly.

 So, ensure to seek professional medical help if you suspect you have hypertension.
 Consult with your doctor before using essential oils.